Online Group Records Things That Are Out Of This World, And Here Are 51 Of The Most Interesting Ones

 It's considered the largest in the world.

 We always seek to expand our knowledge with our curious minds.
-We simply cannot be satisfied by what we currently know.
+We simply cannot be satisfied with what we currently know.

-The pursuit of knowledge will never end for us humans.
-And there are always bound to be fascinating discoveries that await us.
+The pursuit of knowledge will never end for us humans, and there are always fascinating discoveries that await us.

-We hope that you enjoyed these posts and satiated your curiosity, even just for a bit.
+We hope that you enjoyed these posts and satiated your curiosity, even if just for a bit.